bhattsameer/bhattsameer.github.io/_posts/2020/2021-01-01-client-side-encryption-bypass-part-1.markdown

     ![](/images/encryption_bypass_part1/4.png)

-    When you provide valid OTP you can log in, else you can not.
+    When you provide valid OTP you can log in, else you will get "Access Denied".

     ![](/images/encryption_bypass_part1/5.png)

-    **So our aim is to bypass the OTP.**
+    **So our aim is to bypass the OTP after breaking the encryption logic.**

     a.) **Understand the application and it's flow.**